jetsonhacks/installLibfreenect2/README.md

 # installLibfreenect2
 Install libfreenect2 on a Jetson TX1 Development Kit. libfreenect2 is an open source driver for Microsoft Kinect V2.

-This repository constains a convenience script to install the prerequisites for building libfreenect and building the library.
+This repository contains a convenience script to install the prerequisites for building libfreenect and then build the library.

 To run the convenience script:

 $ ./installLibfreenect2.sh

-When installation is complete, the example 'Protonect' will be in the ~/libfreenect2/build/bin directory.
+When installation is complete, the example app 'Protonect' will be in the ~/libfreenect2/build/bin directory.

 <b>Note:</b> There is a difference between the stock libfreenect2 library and the one being installed here.
 This installation adds a patch to the the example "Protonect.cpp" file.
 The JPEG decompressor on the Jetson produces RGBA format, where as the viewer consumes BGRA format.
 The patch adds a simplistic algorithm to rearrange the bytes appropriately.